brendanmcc02/film-rec/recommender-systems-notes.md

 This chapter will concern itself moreso with unstructured domains (as opposed to structured).
 It says the methods can be easily translated to structured domains (which I understand is my film data problem).

+## Nearest Neighbour Classification

+This method will compute the predicted rating of an unseen film by averaging the ratings of the unseen's films k-nearest neighbours that the user has seen.
+You can additionally apply weights to the ratings, e.g. 'closer' films get more weight, 'further' ones get less weight.
+After doing all these calculations on all unseen films, for a top-k recommendation system you would rank the films and return the top-k films.

+## Bayes Classifier

+Pretty interesting, the book has a great explanation.
+Essentially, based on past ratings, you calculate conditional probabilities to inform you of the predicted rating for an unseen film.

+If I actually do intend to use this, there are some important notes regarding Laplacian smoothing, which is very useful for cold starts for example.
+This also prevents overfitting.

+This method will be return a predicted rating on each unseen film, and they are then sorted and the top-k films are returned based off these.

+## Rule-Based Classifiers